chanzuckerberg/spatial-warehouse/README.md

 # spatial-warehouse
-Investigation into spatial data and data schema
+This repository records investigations into spatial data and data schema.
+It does not currently have user-facing development support.